 Not at all.
 You can charge up your electric bike from any household power socket.
 Simply plug it in at home or work to recharge.
 If you wanted to, you could even take your charger with you and ask to charge it at a friendly cafe stop (with the owner's permission, of course!).

 Will I have full control over the bike?

-Absolutely, you might say it's just like riding a bike… because it is!
+Absolutely.
+You might say it's like riding a bike… because it is!
 You can activate the assistance or deactivate it at the push of a button.
-And, because it is a pedal assist system even if you stop pedalling the bike will come to a stop just like any other bike.
+Additionally, because it is a pedal-assist system, even if you stop pedalling, the bike will come to a stop just like any other bike.

 Can I ride it in the rain?